beeware/toga/docs/reference/api/hardware/geolocation.rst

 * On iOS, if the user has provided "once off" permission for foreground location tracking, requests for background location permission will be rejected.

+* On Android prior to API 34, altitude is reported as the distance above the WGS84 ellipsoid datum, rather than Mean Sea Level altitude.

 Reference
 ---------